oottppxx/enigma2/plugins/README.md

 * Heinz is a "ketchup" plugin, supporting both Vaders API as well as Xtream-Codes API.

+* Frenchs adds some spice to Heinz, by allowing to mark channels supporting catchup, and it also supports both Vaders API as well as Xtream-Codes API.

 * PLHeinz is the same as Heinz, but specific for OpenPLi, due to code base differences making it difficult (for me) to use SingleEPG builtin screens.